Professionally Guided Deer Hunting

 Pre- and Peak-Rut Whitetail Deer Hunting

 By late October, as the days are getting shorter and the pre-rut kicks in, our bowhunters enjoy the early rut movement.
 Beginning November 1, our rifle season opens.
 A typical day starts with a hearty breakfast, then hunters are taken to one of the areas we hunt, and into their stands or ground blinds before daylight, where they hunt for the day.
 While we do hunt some field edges, this is more the exception than the rule.
 Most of our stands and blinds are strategically located along key movement corridors in the woods, between bedding and feeding areas, and along key rutting areas overlooking active scrapes and along rub lines.
 At the end of each day, hunters are picked up by their guide, and returned to our comfortable lodging for a hearty meal and rest for the night.
+Read our analysis on how Moon Phases affect the Whitetail Rut to choose your perfect week.

 Safety is a Priority